sonald/wminspect/README.md

 ## ideas
 - better event tracing, add tracepoint dynamically, listen to any property/attrs change
+- use SQL syntax for rules
 - 2.0 wild idea
     systemtap like dynamic tracing, instead of simple filtering. maybe something like:
     ```